At Camp David, Biden aims to nudge Japan and South Korea toward greater unity in complicated Pacific

 The Japan-South Korea relationship is a delicate one because of differing views of World War II history and Japan’s colonial rule over the Korean Peninsula.
 Past efforts to tighten security cooperation between Seoul and Tokyo have progressed with fits and starts.

-But the White House is hoping the current rapprochement offers an opportunity for a historic shift in the relationship.
+But the White House hopes the current rapprochement offers an opportunity for a historic shift in the relationship.

-“We have entered a new and more ambitious era of trilateral partnership,” White House press secretary Karine Jean-Pierre told reporters on Wednesday.
-She added that Yoon and Kishida “have seized the moment” and are ushering in a “new era” for their countries.
+“What we have seen over the course of last couple of months is a breathtaking kind of diplomacy that has been led by courageous leaders in both Japan and South Korea,” said Kurt Campbell, Biden’s top Indo-Pacific adviser said at an event at the Brookins Institution in Washington on Wednesday.
+“They have sometimes, against the advice of their own counselors and staff, taken steps that elevate the Japan, South Korean relationship into a new plane.”

-The leaders will announce in their summit communique a series of joint efforts that aim to “institutionalize” cooperation among the three countries as they face an increasingly complicated Pacific, according to a senior Biden administration official who spoke on the condition of anonymity to discuss summit planning.
+Biden administration officials say the leaders will announce in their summit communique a series of joint efforts that aim to institutionalize cooperation among the three countries as they face an increasingly complicated Pacific.

-The idea, the official added, is to formalize cooperation on issues of defense, technology and beyond, making it as "irreversible as possible" for the three countries to back away from cooperation on significant issues in the years to come.
-Among the expected major announcements are plans to expand military cooperation on ballistic defenses and technology development.
+The expected major announcements include plans to expand military cooperation on ballistic defenses and make the summit an annual event.
+The leaders are also expected to detail in the communique plans to invest in technology for a three-way crisis hotline and offer an update on the progress the countries have made in sharing early-warning data on missile launches.

 In picking Camp David, where presidents over 80 years have hosted historic peace summits and intimate leader-to-leader talks, Biden is looking to demonstrate the importance of relations with South Korea and Japan.